Overview

 General Settings

-Short double tap on rotary controls and sliders reset their current value to its initial state
+Short double tap on rotary controls and sliders resets their current value to its initial state.

 Tap on the title of a control opens an input field.